-We monitor market developments and search for the invesment opportunities in different renewable generation sources
+We monitor market developments and search for the invesment opportunities in different renewable generation sources, including the renewable hydrogen.

 Other non-renewable (e.g. non-renewable hydrogen)

 CAPEX in the reporting year for power generation from this source (unit currency as selected in C0.4)